xcat2/xcat-core/docs/source/guides/install-guides/common/uninstall_xcat.rst

       `Debian Packages List (Ubuntu) <http://xcat.org/files/xcat/repos/apt/xcat-dep/>`_

-  Generally, we use ``yum install xCAT`` to install xCAT. so these are some RMPs shipped by operating system are installed during xCAT installation.
-We don't have a easy way to find out all of them, but keep these RPMs is harmless.
+  Generally, we use ``yum install xCAT`` to install xCAT. so these are some RPMs shipped by operating system are installed during xCAT installation.
+We don't have an easy way to find out all of them, but keep these RPMs are harmless.

 2. Remove xCAT certificate file ::